voodooattack/when-ts/README.md

 #### Pattern

-*The following is a description of the pattern itself, and not this specific implementation.*
+*The following is a description of the pattern itself, and not any specific implementation.*

 This pattern itself is completely generic and can be implemented in any programming language available today with varying degrees of ease, depending on the features of the target language.